Tax Problems Don’t Solve Themselves.

 Call (208) 966-4122 today.

-An IRS levy can take the form of a wage garnishment through your employer, a levy on your personal or business bank account or a levy of business receivables.
+An IRS levy can take the form of a wage garnishment through your employer, a levy on your personal or business bank account, business receivables, Social Security or retirement benefits.

 If you have a levy or have received a Notice of Levy, it is important to act fast.
 There are time limits and additional requirements that the IRS can impose depending on your situation.

-The Offer in Compromise (OIC) can be the most effective way to dispose of a burdensome IRS debt, because it settles the debt for an amount less than the balance owed.
+The Offer in Compromise (OIC) can be the most effective way to dispose of a burdensome IRS unpaid balance, because it settles the unpaid balance for an amount less than the balance owed.

-The IRS offers this program to taxpayers who can show that they do not have the resources to repay the debt.
-OICs can result in settlements for as little as 1% of the original debt.
+The IRS offers this program to taxpayers who can show that they do not have the resources to repay the unpaid balance.
+OICs can result in settlements for as little as 1% of the original unpaid balance.

 Working with Total Tax, Inc can change the odds in your favor.